 Prayer: Birchot hashachar.

 Torah: Pshat, the surface level, and halacha: What should we do?

 One final note about hierarchy.
-Jewish spiritual practice is an integral practice whose purpose is not to favor the body, heart, mind, or soul over the other parts of the self—but to join all four together, to experience life fully, richly, and deeply.
-Why obey the dietary laws, if one could contemplate them instead?
+As we said above, it's helpful to view these kinds of diagrams not to favor the "higher" over the "lower" but to join all four together, to experience life fully, richly, and deeply.
+Consider: Why obey the dietary laws, if one could contemplate them instead?
 Why perform a physical circumcision if a "spiritual" one were good enough?
 Because the "lower" does not merely serve the "higher."
 The body, independent of the heart's stirring and the misgivings of the intellect, is the site of holiness; even if there is no apparent change in the mind, and no softening of the heart, transformation takes place within the field of the body.
 This is not consolation; it is liberation.
 By no longer evaluating experience according to "how it makes me feel," the grip of an important illusion is loosened: the illusion that you are your mind, and that reality only matters when the ego is affected.
 Thus the body is simultaneously the ground of traditional Jewish law, and the deepest of its esoteric truths.
 In the Hasidic view, it is in the material plane that the "extension of the light of the Ein Sof" is most expressed.
 In the nondualistic view, ultimately the highest truth is the "lowest," as essence is manifestation.
 This is the esoteric reading of the Shema: that the transcendent is the immanent.